 · Proof of divorce from a previous marriage(s)

-· Preliminary information about the applicant, such as their names, social security numbers, dates of birth
+· Fundamental information regarding the applicant, such as their names, social security numbers, dates of birth is necessary

 When Should I take Care of Legal Details?

 Once you are sure where you wish to obtain your marriage license, see if there is a waiting period before you can utilize it.
 Get acquainted with the hours and days of the clerk’s office and the documents you will need based on the state’s specific requirements, and incorporate them into your travel plans, so there are no time constraints or last-minute surprises when you decide to get married out of state.